Samsung/tizen-docs/docs/vs-tools-tizen/tools/profiler-user-manual.md

     ![Profiling progress](media/profiler-progress.png)

 4. To pause and resume profiling, in the **Profiling Progress** panel, click **Pause** and **Resume**.
-    For the time interval when profiling is paused, the profiling chart shows a light-blue background.
+    The chart in the **Profiling Progress** panel uses a light-blue background to distinguish the time period when profiling is paused.

 5. To stop profiling, click **Stop**.
 The application is terminated and the profiling data is retrieved from the emulator.